These vegan almond butter cups are easy and delicious and made with only 3-ingredients. The perfect way to satisfy your chocolate cravings.

 After melting a little more than half the chocolate you pour it out into cupcake liners and use a teaspoon (or a brush, works best) to work it up the sides.
 Place into the freezer to set.

-Then you will love these vegan almond butter cups!
-Keep them stored in the fridge where they will stay perfectly fresh for weeks!.
+Keep them stored in the fridge where they will stay good for up to 2 weeks!

 - Vegan Chocolate Truffles